Skip to main content

 Annual ED visits

-at Mayo Clinic Arizona, growing ~7% per year
+at Mayo Clinic in Arizona, growing each year

 • 2:1